gboksm11/ai/README.md

-# ai
-A mega directory that tracks my journey in understanding and implementing the foundations of machine learning and artificial intelligence.
+A mega directory that tracks my progress in understanding and implementing the foundations of machine learning and artificial intelligence.